In this article

 • Depreciation and amortization

-This expense category also includes miscellaneous costs, such as those related to permitting, licensing, and compliance.
+This expense category also includes miscellaneous costs, like permitting, licensing, and compliance.

 Developmental expenses